Specialists in Clinical and Health Services Research in the Immunocompromised Host

 Our guts are populated by microorganisms that influence our health in many ways including responses to cancer chemotherapy and transplant.
 The HOMISPEC trial is profiling the microbiome of Haematology patients and patients undergoing stem cell and liver transplants.

-Antibiotic Allergy delabelling
+Antibiotic Allergy Delabelling

 Antibiotic allergies come and go.
 We contribute to research looking at ways to remove allergy labels from cancer patient files- thus allowing more appropriate antibiotic use.
 NCIC Fellow Prof Jason Trubiano leads the Antibiotic Allergy De-labelling Research program at the Centre for Antibiotic Allergy and Research, Austin Hospital.